50 of the Coolest and Probably the Best Trucks and SUVs Ever Made

 Third Generation Toyota Hilux

 Remember the time Hilux was offered in the states?
 Those times go ahead and beyond the third generation Hilux, but the third generation is still the most interesting to us.
 Why?
 Because that marks the introduction of all-wheel drive in the compact pickups.
-Furthermore, they had extremely high ground clearance and all the reliability and indestructibility they’re graced with today.
+Furthermore, they had extremely high ground clearance and all the reliability and indestructibility they’re graced with today which is what places it on our list as one of the all time best trucks.

 Datsun Trucks were the first Japanese pickups in the US market.
 It all started with Datsun 120/220 in late fifties, but culminated with fourth generation Datsun 620.
 They were the first to offer long bed in pickup trucks, and they debuted the king cab later on as well.
 Plus, they simply looked great.